scriptPilot/app-framework/DEVELOPMENT.md

 ## CLI commands

-To inform end users about wrong App Framework usage (forking instead of installing as module), there is an error message on each script call.
-For App Framework development, you have to create an empty file *.enable-dev-mode* in the project folder.
+To inform end users about wrong App Framework usage (forking instead of installing as a module), there is an error message on each *env.js* script call.
+For App Framework development, you have to create an empty file *.enable-dev-mode* in the project folder to suppress this warning.

 ## Folder structure